 Welcome!

-My name is Elizabeth Teas, and I am a dual-title PhD student in Human Development and Family Studies and Gerontology at Purdue University.
-My research focuses on identifying biopsychosocial processes that impact health and understanding how these processes develop over the life course.
-I am currently funded by an NIH NRSA F31 fellowship from the National Institute on Aging (1F31AG072824-01).
-This project uses an interdisciplinary approach to examine whether social connectedness across the life course predicts functional capacity in later life by promoting physical activity and/or reducing inflammatory biomarkers, and whether socioeconomic status modifies these pathways.
-I am currently working under the advisement of Dr. Elliot Friedman.
+My graduate research focused on identifying biopsychosocial processes that impact health and understanding how these processes develop over the life course.
+I was funded by an NIH NRSA F31 fellowship from the National Institute on Aging (1F31AG072824-01), and I worked under the advisement of Dr. Elliot Friedman.

 Education